 Box Dimensions (LxWxH) | 14.8 x 8.7 x 7.9″ |

-For me, the URSA Mini Pro 4.6K G2 checks a lot of boxes as a camera.
+The URSA Mini Pro 4.6K G2 checks many boxes as a camera.
 It’s no secret that I appreciate BMD’s use of color science, and the G2 has just served to confirm my opinion.
 It creates amazing-looking colors right out of the box.
-Similar to the BMPCC4K, although not to the same extent, it can be inclined toward the “warm” side of things.
+Similar to the BMPCC4K, although not to the same extent, it can be inclined toward the “warm” side.
 However, the image is highly appealing to the eye.

 The G2’s capabilities are most closely matched by a camera that costs roughly $10,000.
 For $5995, the G2 offers better frame rates, in-camera raw recording, a substantially higher peak resolution, and more.
-It’s hard for me to come up with anything I don’t truly enjoy about it, with the possible exception of my wish for dual native ISO functionality.
+As a result, it’s hard for me to come up with anything I don’t truly enjoy about it, with the possible exception of my wish for dual native ISO functionality.

-The G2 is a camera that can handle any project you throw at it and is reasonably priced so that even production companies with modest budgets can get one.
+The G2 camera can handle any project you throw at it and is reasonably priced so that even production companies with modest budgets can get one.

 Blackmagic URSA Mini Pro 4.6K G2 Price